 I’m always discovering more d/Deaf (and DeafBlind!) people who introduce me to new ideas and new ways of thinking!
 For starters, I’ve been a huge fan of Christine Sun Kim’s artwork for years.
 Sara Nović’s writing and social commentary is smart and well-considered.
 Nakia Smith (aka Charmay) has brought renewed public attention to Black American Sign Language and its rich heritage.

-I could toss out many other names: Matt Maxey, Millicent Simmonds, Peter Cook, Sean Forbes, Rikki Poynter, Renca Dunn, Lauren Ridloff, Russell Harvard, Haben Girma, John Lee Clark, the folks at Deaf West Theatre.
+I could toss out many other famous deaf people: Matt Maxey, Millicent Simmonds, Peter Cook, Sean Forbes, Rikki Poynter, Renca Dunn, Lauren Ridloff, Russell Harvard, Haben Girma, John Lee Clark, the folks at Deaf West Theatre.
 Other more widely known figures like Marlee Matlin and Nyle DiMarco.
 And we haven’t even tapped the academic world and its discussions about things like linguistics, psychology, philosophy, and literature.
 Or into the deeper world of TikTok, which I gather can be a vibrant signing space these days.
 This is by no means an exhaustive list.

 What do you think of the representation of deafness in mainstream media and culture during the last few years?